Iron and cortisol: critically important sidekicks for hypothyroid patients

-And today, when patients or their doctors aren’t informed about these two important sidekicks, they tend to falsely proclaim “NDT (or T3) doesn’t work!” or “NDT is not for everyone!”.
+Not at all.
+They are just revealing, or will reveal, the problem.
+And sadly, patients or their doctors who aren’t informed about these two important sidekicks, tend to falsely proclaim “NDT (or T3) doesn’t work!” or “NDT is not for everyone!”.

 Now while it’s true that certain genetic thyroid mutations like the DIO1 gene mutation can result in problems converting T4 to T3, this real mutation issue is definitely not always the case for the majority who have had problems raising NDT or T3.

-Pooling is a second result of having low iron, but not as common as rising RT3.
+Pooling is a second result of having low iron, but nowhere near as common as rising RT3.